apantelopoulos/IssieBlog/docs/index.markdown

 {% include module.html
     image_path = "img/catalogue.gif"
     title = "Component Library"
     description = "ISSIE has an extensive and complete library of components available in the 'Catalogue' menu.
 Components include low-level gates and flipflops as well as larger blocks: RAMs, ROMs, n-bit registers and adders.
 The lack of HDL-based combinational logic is partly filled by special components: Bus Select (extracts a bit-field), Bus Compare (decodes a min-term of a bus).
-Components defined as Verilog combinational logic are a likely future addition.
     <br><br>
     Viewer components are used to (optionally) view simulation waveforms of nodes on subsheets.
-Wire label components allow any number of nodes on one design sheet to be connected without visible wires."
+Wire label components allow any number of nodes on one design sheet to be connected without visible wires.
+    <br><br>
+    Under 'THIS PROJECT' you can find all other design sheets of your project as custom components which can be added to your current sheet and replicate the sheet logic."
 %}

 <br><br>